ninolauber/ninolauber.github.io/contents/home.md

 2011 - 2015: Bachelor Degree in Physics, University of Vienna

-2002 - 2010: Erich-Fried-Realgymnasium, BRG 9 (Vienna), specialization in Biology, Chem-
+2002 - 2010: Erich-Fried-Realgymnasium, BRG 9 (Vienna), specialization in Biology, Chemistry and Physics
-istry and Physics

 #### Research Interests